akihikodaki/dts/test_plans/vm2vm_virtio_net_perf_test_plan.rst

 2. Check the payload of large packet (larger than 1MB) is valid after forwarding packets with vm2vm split ring and packed ring vhost-user/virtio-net mergeable and non-mergeable path.
 3. Multi-queues number dynamic change in vm2vm vhost-user/virtio-net with split ring and packed ring when vhost enqueue operation with multi-CBDMA channels.
+Note:
-Note: For packed virtqueue virtio-net test, need qemu version > 4.2.0 and VM kernel version > v5.1.
+1.For packed virtqueue virtio-net test, need qemu version > 4.2.0 and VM kernel version > v5.1.
+2.For split virtqueue virtio-net with multi-queues server mode test, need qemu version > LTS 4.2.1, dut to old qemu exist reconnect issue when multi-queues test.

 Test flow
 =========